achchg/achchg-achchg.github.io-/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I am Chi, a hands-on emerging data science leader with 10+ years data experience in academia and industry.
+I am Chi, a hands-on data science leader with 10+ years data experience in academia and industry.
 My quantitative strengths lie in statistics and machine learning (including experimentation methodologies, value metric designs, productionalization of machine learning models on realtime A/B testing platform, uplift modeling, bayesian statistical modeling, etc.).
 Most recently, I have been expanding my tech specs into natural language processing and deep learning.

 I'm experienced in leading data science teams and projects in: